Bessie Harvey: Exhibitions, holdings, and influence

 Harvey's work has been included in over 50 exhibitions, including a posthumous inclusion in the 1995 Whitney Biennial.
 Her work Cross Bearers was subsequently purchased by the Whitney Museum for its permanent collection.
 She was also the subject of a major retrospective in 1997 at the Knoxville Museum of Art.
-Her works are in the permanent collections of the Knoxville Museum of Art and the American Folk Art Museum, New York.
+Her works are in the permanent collections of the Knoxville Museum of Art the American Folk Art Museum, New York, and KMAC Museum in Louisville, Kentucky.
 Some of Harvey's works were also purchased from the Souls Grown Deep Foundation by the Fine Arts Museums of San Francisco as part of an acquisition of the works of African American artists from the Southern United States.
 This work was displayed in an exhibition called Revelations: Art from the African American South from June 3, 2017 through April 1, 2018.
 Her work is in the permanent collection of the National Gallery of Art, Washington DC, and included in the exhibit of Black American Artists of the American South Called to Create.
 Harvey's work continues to be featured in exhibitions in museums such as the Philadelphia Museum of Art and the Turner Contemporary in England as part of exhibitions on African American artwork from the American South.

 Harvey has been cited as an influence by Alison Saar, and a street in Alcoa has been named after her.

-Selected Exhibitions
+Selected exhibitions

 Called To Create: Black Artists of the American South, National Gallery of Art, Washington, DC, September 18, 2022 – March 26, 2023.